splunk/addonfactory-ucc-generator/docs/how_to_use.md

 You need to have Python 3.7+ and Git available in the machine to be able to utilize `ucc-gen` command.

 > Git is used to generate the add-on version from Git tags.
 Alternatively you can use `--ta-version` parameter.
-More info [here](#parameters).
+More info below.

 To be able to create an add-on using UCC framework, you need to have at least: